Renien/cloud-datasync/README.md

 ## Features and Limitations

-The cloud-datasync tool currently supports to copy data to GCP/AWS cloud data storage from any local linux/mac machines.
+The cloud-datasync tool currently supports to incrementally copy the partitioned and bulk copy the non-partitioned data to GCP/AWS cloud data storage from any local linux/mac machines.
 These are new features I have planned for the tool,
 -	Using ‘distcp’ command effectively copy the data from local HDFS cluster to any cloud service
 -	Automatically generate Azkaban job flow and schedule the data copy jobs in Azkaban servers.
 We can use [Azkaban Python Package](https://pypi.python.org/pypi/azkaban/0.6.43) to implement this feature.